After Tuesday's Primaries, Democratic Divisions Take Hold In Midterm Battle

 And that is just what progressives want.
 After all, conservatives made the argument — and won it — that they shouldn't have RINOs (Republicans In Name Only) because it watered down conservative enthusiasm.
 But even though conservatives were able to ride that kind of energy in the Tea Party wave year of 2010, the districts have become even more structurally favorable to the GOP since.

-So it's going to be tested if candidates with a D next to their name can try the same thing this Fall, and whether more liberal candidates win competitive seats on election night will be a key measure of whether or not the Democrats' blue wave is crashing ashore.
+So it's going to be tested if candidates with a D next to their name can try the same thing this fall, and whether more liberal candidates win competitive seats on election night will be a key measure of whether or not the Democrats' blue wave is crashing ashore.

 Not a great night for Republican congressmen again

-Note: A previous version of this story misidentified Rep. Don Bacon as Dean Bacon.